MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-ttdanalyze.md

 ## JavaScript Support

-You can also use these queries from JavaScript.
+You can also use these queries from JavaScript as shown below.

 ```
 var localApis = host.currentSession